zzhangjii/learning-library/workshops/microservices-mysql/CloudNativeMySQL100.md

     ![](images/100/Picture100-1.png)

 - **IMPORTANT** - Under my services, select from the drop down list the correct data center and click on **My Services**.
 If you are unsure of the data center you should select, and this is an in-person training event, ***ask your instructor*** which **Region** to select from the drop down list.
-If you received your account through an Oracle Trial, your Trial confirmation email should provide a URL that will pre-select the region for you.
+If you received your account through an ***Oracle Trial***, you should have recorded the needed information while following the instruction in the [Trial Account Student Guide](StudentGuide.md).

     ![](images/100/Picture100-2.png)